 The round the clock support and security offered by an independent fibre provider speaks volumes and many businesses have found that working with national carriers with offices outside London has meant delays in fixing connection issues, which has meant loss of business and revenue.

-To safeguard your business applications, most local independent providers will also have Service Level Agreements (SLA) to guarantee you uptime, quick response times and reliable technical staff.
+To safeguard your business applications, most local independent providers will also have SLAs to guarantee you up time, quick response times and reliable technical staff.
 To find out what these are, as they will differ depending on your provider, you should request this information in the stages of choosing which provider you want to work with.

 Compared to many national carriers, you may find that independent fibre networks may not offer the cheapest service, but they do offer overall better price performance.
 While many national carriers will charge a premium for additional services and support, you will find that most independent providers offer these services as part of their standard costs.
 These may include:

 - Private networks

 - Pre-technical support: Build out and design of internal data cabling and infrastructure